Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

   1. The currently active player (the player whose turn it is to act within an alternating phase like Deployment, Command, or Battle, or the player with priority to resolve effects in a simultaneous phase like Ready, as defined elsewhere) first gathers all of their own abilities and effects that have triggered from that specific action/event.
 That player then chooses the order in which these effects resolve, and resolves all of them.
   2. After the currently active player has resolved all of their triggered abilities and effects, the other player (or the next player in turn order if more than two players) then gathers all of their own abilities and effects that triggered from the same initial action or event.
 That player then chooses the order in which their specific effects resolve, and resolves all of them.
   3. If resolving these effects causes new abilities to trigger, these new triggers form a new "batch" or "stack."
 This new batch of triggers is resolved only after all effects from the current batch have finished resolving, again starting with the player who was considered the active player when the original action/event occurred.
 This process repeats until no new abilities trigger.
+ * Invalid Targets or Conditions Upon Resolution: If all mandatory targets for a triggered ability or effect are no longer legal or valid when that ability or effect resolves (due to other effects that resolved earlier, for example), the ability or effect fails to resolve and does nothing (it "fizzles").
+If an effect has multiple targets or actions, and only some become invalid, the effect resolves as much as possible for the remaining valid targets or actions.

 ### B. Changing the Order of Play